mosaicnetworks/evm-lite-cli/src/commands/POA/README.md

   Commands:

-    poa nominate [options]             Allows you to nominate an address to go through election poa vote [options]                 Allows you to vote for an address. poa check [options] [address]      Allows you to check whether a nominee was accepted poa isnominee [options] [address]  Checks whether an address is a nominee poa show [options] [address]       Shows the number of yes and no votes
+    poa nominate [options]             Nominate an address to go through election poa vote [options]                 Vote for an nominee currently in election. poa check [options] [address]      Check whether a nominee was accepted poa isnominee [options] [address]  Checks whether an address is a nominee poa showvotes [options] [address]  Shows the number of yes and no votes poa whitelist [options]            Show the entire whitelist with monikers poa nomineelist [options]          Show the entire nominee list with moniker
 ```